 - Add the liquid to the dry, and mix with a wooden spoon until it’s almost come together.
 Stick your hands in, and manually mix until you can bring it all together into a ball.

-- Tip the dough out onto a lightly floured worksurface.
+- Tip the dough out onto a lightly floured (or semolina’d) worksurface.
 Knead for 10-15 minutes until the dough is smooth and ‘springy’ (lightly punch with a finger; it should spring back quite quickly).

 - Wash and dry your large bowl (or use another); lightly flour it – or scatter with semolina – and put the dough in.
 Cover with a dampened tea towel (wet it under very hot water, and wring it out thoroughly).
 Leave in a warm, draught-free place to prove until doubled in size, about an hour or so.

 - Whilst the dough is proving, make the tomato sauce.
-Put the passata, tomato purée, oregano, salt, and pepper into a small saucepan over a medium heat.
+Put the passata, tomato purée, oregano (if using dried), salt, and pepper into a small saucepan over a medium heat.
 Bring up to ‘bubbling’, then reduce the heat to low and leave for 5 minutes.
-Taste, and add more oregano / salt / pepper to your liking.
+Taste, and add more salt / pepper to your liking.
 Simmer for 5 more minutes, then remove from the heat.
-Add the torn/chopped basil, taste, and add more if you like.
+Add the fresh oregano (if using) and fresh basil, taste, and add more if you like.
 Stir and set aside.

-- Gather all topping ingredients (see footnotes), and chop/slice as necessary.
+- Gather all topping ingredients (see footnote), and chop/slice as necessary.
 Leave on plates / in bowls / on the chopping board.

 This is a good time to make a salad to accompany – lettuce/spinach plus any topping ingredients that entice, with a simple oil+vinegar dressing.
 Put salad into the fridge until ready to serve.

 - Preheat your oven to maximum, 250 C (230 C fan-assisted) if possible and put the trays in to heat.
-(The trays should be lined with baking paper only if necessary due to age/scrappy surfaces.)
+(The trays should be lined with baking paper or tin foil only if necessary due to age/scrappy surfaces.)

 - Cut the risen dough into quarters and pull each portion out onto a floured (or semolina’d) worksurface.
 You can pull/stretch each portion out just using your fingers and knuckles; or, use a rolling pin until the dough is 1/4″ thin.
 Create a ‘lip’ around the edge of each portion, whether it’s a circle, square, rectangle, or other shape.